5 Biggest Mistakes When Choosing Workout Shoes

 So buy yourself a pair of casual tennies for running around town, and stow your good workout shoes in the closet as soon as you get home from your run or your tennis game.

 4. Loving Them Too Long

-"They think they should replace their workout shoes when they start looking bad," Rodgers says.
+"They think they should replace their workout shoes when they start looking bad," Rogers says.
 "But shoes start to break down while they’re still looking good.
 The support -- the reason you buy the shoe in the first place -- is gone, and you’ll start feeling strange aches and pains in your knees, hip, and back."

 Most experts recommend that runners replace their shoes every 300 to 500 miles.
 If you don’t run enough to have a mile count, or running’s not your sport, you should replace your athletic shoes at least once a year.